YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `-C 50`: Adjusts the mapping quality to account for the use of BWA during alignment.

 **Chromosome-specific processing**:
-Removing `-r chr1` will output a VCF for the entire genome, but this process can be time-consuming.
-To speed up the process, you can parallelize VCF generation by chromosome using the `-r` option, creating a VCF for each chromosome individually.
+The `-r` option in `bcftools mpileup` allows for chromosome-specific processing, which can be used to parallelize the VCF generation for each chromosome individually.

 **Index the VCF file with Tabix**: